Multi Jet Fusion vs Selective Laser Sintering

 How the MJF and SLS Technologies Work

 SLS and MJF are powder bed fusion technologies that build up parts layer by layer.
+As a foundational step in both technologies, a thin layer of powder is spread over the build platform.
 As the name suggests, SLS uses a laser to heat the powder and fuse the layers.
 MJF is a newer technology developed by HP.
-It uses heating lamps, fusing lamps, and chemical agents to fuse and detail the layers.
+It uses heating lamps, fusing agents, and chemical agents to fuse and detail the layers.

 Between these technologies, there are differences in what’s possible regarding the size, powders, finishes, and, most importantly, the best use cases.